 In order to extend our efforts on emergency preparedness and prevention, Valdosta State University has established a Behavioral Intervention Team (BIT).
 The objective of the BIT is to put in place a structured process for evaluating potentially threatening situations that occur at the University.
-The multi-disciplinary team is comprised of members from around the University community (Residence Life, Dean of Students, Counseling Center, Academic Affairs, University Police, Human Resources and Student Conduct).
-If you would like further information about the BIT please visit their website at: Behavioral Intervention Team.
+This multi-disciplinary team is comprised of members from around the University community (Residence Life, Dean of Students, Counseling Center, Academic Affairs, University Police, and Student Conduct) and focus on areas of student concern.
+If you would like further information about the BIT please visit their website at: